pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2015.md

             return self.boolExpr.parseString(rule)[0]

 Still, I don't think this would be enough, because of the global operands variable, that is shared across threads.
-So, basically, even if I move the `eval()` to the `SimpleBool.<u>bool</u>()` method (which is a good suggestion), every thread would be accessing the same 'operands' dict.
+So, basically, even if I move the `eval()` to the `SimpleBool.__bool__()` method (which is a good suggestion), every thread would be accessing the same 'operands' dict.

 For example, when `thread1` is initiated, it sets the `operands` global variable with the first set of values: `{ 'a': True, 'b': False }`.
 Then, it calls `parseString()` with its own rule string.
 Now, assume that `thread2` is initiated at around the same time: when it sets the `operands` global dict, it will overwrite `thread1`'s values and this may change `thread1`'s output.
 This is what I really don't know how to solve.